 A loyal customer is a good customer.
 Unfortunately, loyal customers aren’t easy to find - and they’re even harder to keep, especially without some sort of programme in place.
 Many organisations today have created or opted into loyalty schemes in order to keep their customers coming back for more.
 It’s a great tactic, but only if you do it right.

-Mike: Well, I think the first thing to clear up is that, at least from my perspective, a loyalty programme isn't the same as a reward programme that offers a simple discount mechanism, simply because the latter gives you very little in the way of behavioural insight or customer engagement.
+Matt: Well, I think the first thing to clear up is that, at least from my perspective, a loyalty programme isn't the same as a reward programme that offers a simple discount mechanism, simply because the latter gives you very little in the way of behavioural insight or customer engagement.
 That’s not to say reward programmes don’t work!
 They’re just not “loyalty” schemes.

 Proper loyalty schemes fall under one of two main categories.
 On the one hand, you’ve got individual loyalty programmes where companies create incentives for their own customers to come back and make repeat purchases.
 On the other hand, you’ve got aggregated schemes with many participating organisations, meaning people who buy into the loyalty coalition can redeem their points at one or more of the ‘village participant’ businesses.